dddrrreee/cs140e-25win/labs/3-cross-checking/README.md

      last lab:

             % cd 1-fake
-            % cp ../../3-labs/code/gpio.c .
+            % cp ../../2-labs/code/gpio.c .

-  2. Change `gpio_read` so that on the non-error case, it calls `DEV_VAL32` with its return value and returns that result.
+  2. Change `gpio_read` in `gpio.c` so that on the non-error case, it calls `DEV_VAL32` with its return value and returns that result.
      This lets us check more stringently.